msuscens/Upgradeable-MultiSig-Wallet/README.txt

 2. Create the WalletProxyAdmin contract that inherits from OpenZeppelin's ProxyAdmin contract

-3. Update migrations file (renamed 2_wallet_logic_&_proxy_&_admin.js)
+3. Update migrations file (renamed:
-to deploy the contracts in sequence:
+    2_wallet_logic_&_proxy_&_admin.js) to deploy the contracts in sequence:
       i) MultiSigWallet - the logic contract
      ii) WalletProxyAdmin - the adminstration contract
-    iii) WalletProxy - proxy contract who's constructor requires the addresses of the logic & admin contracts
+    iii) WalletProxy - proxy contract (that inherits from openzeppelin's TransparentUpgradeableProxy contract) and who's constructor requires
+        the addresses of the logic & admin contracts. iv) IMPORTANT : I now think that this approach is wrong - TBC.
+        Ie. I shouldn't create my own proxy contract (walletProxy) but rather ALWAYS use deployProxy function to create the proxy (automaticlly)
     Notes:
     a) Similar to in multiSigWallet_test.js, 'truffle upgrades' is employed: const { deployProxy } = require('@openzeppelin/truffle-upgrades')